AAbdelmalek/youtubedata_library/README.md

 ### YouTube Data
 YouTube Data provides comprehensive YouTube video metadata scraping.
-Results are returned in a dictionary which contains likes, dislikes, views, published dates and more.
+Results are returned in a dictionary containing likes, dislikes, views published dates and more.

 Website: [youtubedata.io](https://www.youtubedata.io)

 ### Usage
-##### Arguments
+##### Positional Arguments
 Usage is simple, the first method is to not pass any keyword arguments.
 In this case, the function will determine whether a channel code was passed.

 *Channel Codes begin with UC.
 For example, Ariana Grande's channel code is UC9CoOnJkIBMdeijd9qYoT_g*.